John E. Mack: Psychology of alien abduction phenomena

 Mack noted that there was a worldwide history of visionary experiences, especially in pre-industrial societies.
 One example is the vision quest common to some Native American cultures.
 Only fairly recently in Western culture, notes Mack, have such visionary events been interpreted as aberrations or as mental illness.
 Mack suggested that abduction accounts might best be considered as part of this larger tradition of visionary encounters.

 His interest in the spiritual or transformational aspects of people's alien encounters and his suggestion that the experience of alien contact itself may be more transcendent than physical in nature – yet nonetheless real – set him apart from many of his contemporaries, such as Budd Hopkins, who advocated the physical reality of aliens.

 His later research broadened into the general consideration of the merits of an expanded notion of reality, one which allows for experiences that may not fit the Western materialist paradigm, yet deeply affect people's lives.
 His second (and final) book on the alien encounter experience, Passport to the Cosmos: Human Transformation and Alien Encounters (1999), was as much a philosophical treatise connecting the themes of spirituality and modern world-views as it was the culmination of his work with the "experiencers" of alien encounters, to whom the book is dedicated.

+In 1993, with funding from philanthropist Laurance Rockefeller, Mack founded the Program for Extraordinary Experience Research (PEER) at Harvard's Cambridge Hospital.
+PEER studied anomalous experiences reported by otherwise healthy individuals, focusing less on whether alien encounters were literally real than on how such experiences transformed the people who had them.
+The program ran until 2002 and was succeeded by the John E. Mack Institute.

 In November 1994, Mack travelled to Ruwa, Zimbabwe, to interview children at the Ariel School who claimed that they had seen a UFO land near their school and aliens exit the craft.